jankotek/asterope-scala-legacy/README.md

 Asterope is distributed in two zip archives: sources and compiled.
 You may build distribution archives with this command:
 ```
-    ./ant.sh dist
+    ./ant dist
 ```
-You may also run Astreope GUI directly from Ant.
+You may also run Asterope GUI directly from Ant.
 Use 'main' target:
 ```
-    ./ant.sh main
+    ./ant main
 ```

 IDE